GMorcosEE/android-one-click-workspace/README.md

 A fully configured, self-contained Android development environment using Dev Containers and Ona automations.
 Zero manual setup required—just open and start coding.

+> **Version 2 - Phase 1 Complete**: This workspace now includes a working sample app with launcher icons, unit and instrumentation tests, and a pre-configured Android emulator.

 ## 🚀 Quick Start

 ### Opening the Workspace